816 North Main Street

 We schedule by four-month terms.
 At the end of the term, you will be given the opportunity to commit to another term.

-You must be dependable!
-If you miss two of your scheduled court sessions without giving us advance notice, you will be removed from the Teen Court program.
-You must also be flexible!
-There are always last-minute changes on court nights, and we expect you to be willing to serve where you are needed.
-You must keep a minimum GPA of 3.25.
+Volunteers must be dependable!
+If a volunteer misses two of their scheduled court sessions without giving advance notice, they will be removed from the Teen Court program.
+Volunteers must be flexible!
+There are always last-minute changes on court nights, and we expect volunteers to be willing to serve where you are needed.
+Volunteers must maintain a minimum GPA of 3.25.

 Adults can apply to help with: